CompVis/stable-diffusion/README.md

 For testing prior to the release of the real weights, create a directory within stable-diffusion named "models\ldm\text2img.large".

-For testing with the released weights, create a directory named within stable-diffusion named "models\ldm\stable-diffusion-v1".
+For testing with the released weights, create a directory within stable-diffusion named "models\ldm\stable-diffusion-v1".

 Then use a web browser to copy model.ckpt into the appropriate directory.
 For the text2img.large (pre-release) model, the weights are at https://ommer-lab.com/files/latent-diffusion/nitro/txt2img-f8-large/model.ckpt.
 Check back here later for the release URL.